decred/dcrdocs/docs/getting-started/install-guide.md

 ## **dcrinstall**

 `dcrinstall` is an automatic installer and upgrader for the Decred software.
 The newest release can be found here: [https://github.com/decred/decred-release/releases](https://github.com/decred/decred-release/releases).
 Binaries are provided for Windows, OSX/macOS, Linux, OpenBSD, and FreeBSD.
-Executing installer will install `dcrd`, `dcrwallet`, `dcrctl`, and `dcrticketbuyer`.
+Executing installer will install `dcrd`, `dcrwallet`, and `dcrctl`.
 Instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).

 > OSX/macOS: